syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ### Exporting the grid from a specified page and point

-The SfDataGrid allows exporting the data to a particular staring position on a particular PDF page using the following options:
+The SfDataGrid allows exporting data to a specific starting position on a particular PDF page using the following options:

 * StartPageIndex
 * StartPoint

 #### StartPageIndex

-The SfDataGrid allows exporting the data to a particular page in the PDF document by using the `DataGridPdfExportingOption.StartPageIndex` property.
+The SfDataGrid allows you to export data to a specific page in a PDF document by using the `DataGridPdfExportingOption.StartPageIndex` property.

 {% tabs %}
 {% highlight c# %}